Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint and Presenting Glossary

-We then look at the Home tab of Backstage View in PowerPoint 365 for Windows and Mac, and also in PowerPoint 2019 for Mac.
-We also learn more about the options within the New tab of Backstage View in PowerPoint 365 and 2019 for Windows.
+PowerPoint 2019 for Windows users can learn about the Open and Close tabs and the Info tab of Backstage view.
+We also explore the Info tab of Backstage View in PowerPoint 365 for Windows.
 Also, make sure you do not miss the quotes, press releases, and templates featured in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.